 A5.203.1.1.1 Outdoor lighting.
-Newly installed outdoor lighting power shall be no greater than 90 percent of the Title 24, Part 6 calculated value of allowed outdoor lighting power.
+Newly installed outdoor lighting power shall be no greater than 90 percent of the Allowed Outdoor Lighting Power.
+The Allowed Outdoor Lighting Power calculation is specified in Title 24, Part 6, Section 140.7 "Requirements For Outdoor Lighting."

 A5.203.1.1.2 Service water heating in restaurants.
-Newly constructed restaurants 8,000 square feet or greater and with service water heaters rated 75,000 Btu/h or greater shall install a solar water-heating system with a minimum solar savings fraction of 0.15.
+Newly constructed restaurants 8,000 square feet or greater and with service water heaters rated 75,000 Btu/ h or greater shall install a solar water-heating system with a minimum solar savings fraction of 0.15.

-1. Buildings with a natural gas service water heater with a minimum of 95-percent thermal efficiency.
-2. Buildings where greater than 75 percent of the total roof area has annual solar access that is less than 70 percent.
+- 1. Buildings with a natural gas service water heater with a minimum of 95-percent thermal efficiency. - 2.
+Buildings where greater than 75 percent of the total roof area has annual solar access that is less than 70 percent.
 Solar access is the ratio of solar insolation, including shade, to the solar insolation without shade.
 Shading from obstructions located on the roof or any other part of the building shall not be included in the determination of annual solar access.